 You can see that in the bilingual format, the Table of Contents is a mix of English and Spanish titles combined.
 The chapter numbers and the number lists are continued across columns.
 This is a small example, but consider this example in a 100 page document and you can see how this can become a major problem.
 In this post we’ll share some best practices to deal with this situation.

-Using the Table Format
+Using the Table Format in a bilingual Word document

 First we start by setting up the English or source document for translation.
 If you already have a document set up, convert the text to table separating rows by paragraph marks.
 You can remove the outline, but separating by paragraph marks in general ensures that the bilingual table will stay readable while maintaining an even flow in both languages.
 By testing out the text in table format, you can see how the text flows and make edits before going to translation.
 One thing that you can do in preparation is to set up your document in landscape mode and cover the table for about half of the page to simulate the flow of the copy.
 That will give you an idea of the number of pages.
 It also helps in figuring out any issues with formatting objects, such as images or tables that may take up too much horizontal space.
 You may want to set up your document in a linear format, much like we use with setting up eBooks because the horizontal space is limited.